lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Scope all queries with active tenant:
+Scope all queries with the active tenant:

 ```python
 # In regular queries